 If you’re just doing one or two rides, the property should provide a helmet for you – please check first with your safari specialist.
 However, if you’re going on a riding-focused trip (e.g. with Offbeat Riding Safaris) then we'd advise taking your own.
 There are quite a few places in Africa where it isn’t compulsory to wear a helmet.
 That said, we would always recommend wearing one.
 No matter how competent a rider you are, if your horse puts its hoof down a hole the chances are you will come off and you could be seriously injured.
 It really is far better to be safe than sorry!

-You can get wide brims to put around your hat to keep the sun off your face – one I’d suggest is the DaBrim Equestrian Endurance Riding Helmet Visor.
-It stayed on even during the faster canters.
+You can get wide brims to put around your hat to keep the sun off your face – one we would suggest is the DaBrim Equestrian Endurance Riding Helmet Visor.
+It stays on even during the faster canters.